LunaNode/gobearmon/README.md

 * SSL Expiration: can configure the number of days before the certificate expires, e.g. send an alert if the certificate is expired or expiring within 10 days
 * DNS: can configure nameserver, record type, DNS name, and a string that should appear in the DNS response

-Checks are monitored with a multi-round approach to minimize erroneous notifications:

-* Each check is configured with an `interval` and a `delay`, and there is a global `confirmations` parameter.
-* The controller maintains a state change counter with each check.
-* The check action is performed every `interval` seconds.
-If the action fails but the check state is online, or if the action succeeds but the check state is offline, then the state change counter is incremented.
-Otherwise, the counter is reset to 0.
-* Once the counter reaches `delay+1`, the check state is flipped, and the controller performs all alerts associated with this state change.
-* When performing a check action, the controller first requests one worker to run the check.
-If the action result does not match the check state, then the controller requests `confirmations-1` additional workers to perform the check.
-The state change counter is only incremented if all workers return the same action result.
+**Monitoring.** Each check is configured with an `interval` and a `delay`, and there is a global `confirmations` parameter.
+The check action is performed every `interval` seconds. `confirmations` is how many workers need to agree before flipping the check state (from online to offline or offline to online), and `delay` is the number of intervals we need to see the new check state before flipping the state.
+For example, if a check is currently online with `interval=60`, `confirmations=4`, and `delay=3`, then the check is only marked offline if the check action repeatedly fails for 3 minutes, and 4 workers agree that it fails.

 Contacts
 --------